ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_eady_growth_rate.rst

 Overview
 --------

-This recipe computes the Eady growth rate and performs the annual and seasonal means, storing the results for each dataset.
+This recipe computes the maximum Eady Growth Rate and performs the annual and seasonal means, storing the results for each dataset.
 For the seasonal means, the results are plotted over the North-Atlantic region for the selected pressure levels.